Vendre08/gse-zip-tool/README.md

 To use the Makefile:

+Do NOT run Makefile as root.
+The application is installed in the user's home directory.

 1. $ make install - installs the application and support files.
    The Python executable is installed in $HOME/.local/bin.
 The ui file is installed in ~/.local/share/gse-zip-tool.
 The application